-Bus Business Process Automation auto and It ref busi stan auto build auto and It re busi stan auto build is the basic component of an enterprise-wide omation and management scheme for both business IT workflow.
-If workflow.
-If Nee Need of BPA 1.
-1. Fast service to customers This was not the initial reason for adaption of BPA but gradually business managers realized that automation could help them to serve their customers faster and better.
-2. To remain competitive and enhancing goodwill To provide the level of products and services as offered by competition and thus enhancing goodwill.
+Ne Need of BPA 1.
+Fast Service to customers This was not the initial reason for adaption of BPA but gradually business managers realized that automation could help them to serve their customers faster and better.
+2. To provide the level of products and services as offered by competition and thus enhancing goodwill.
 3. Cost Saving Automation leads to saving in time and labour costs.
-4. .
-Error free To provide error free services to the customer.
-5. 5.
-Focus on key areas Freeing people from routine and volume, and allow management to do what they are best at make decisions, analyze data implications and trends and focus on providing better customer service.
+4. Error free To provide error free services to the customer.
+5. Focus on key areas Freeing people from routine and volume, and allow management to do what they are best at make decisions, analyze data implications and trends and focus on providing better customer service.